dashkite/dashkite.com/src/www/content/mission/sustainability/article.md

 5. **Improve software quality,** across all metrics, including reliability, security, and performance.
 We need to leave the gold rush mentality behind and build things with real and lasting value.
 6. **Develop and normalize new revenue models** for Web platforms, such as paid features or subscriptions, that can replace existing intrinsically exploitative models, like advertising and data harvesting.

 We acknowledge this list merely scratches the surface.
 Each of these actions require deliberate study, planning, experimentation, and execution.
 We have a long road to travel but, fortunately, we don’t walk it alone.
 We can leverage a great deal of work that has already been done and knowledge that has already been acquired, through experience and research.
-We believe we’ve reached a fork in that road where we can—and must—choose the path that leads toward a sustainable Web.
+We’ve reached a fork in that road where we can—and must—choose the path that leads toward a sustainable Web.

 [su]: https://en.wikipedia.org/wiki/Sustainability	"Sustainability"
 [ne]: https://en.wikipedia.org/wiki/Externality#Negative	"Negative Externality"